The National Forest Service Got Sued

 The planned timeframe would provide the community with the time to gather data and develop a winter travel management plan that would incorporate the interests of all user groups and promote balanced access.

-However, special interest groups like Silent Tracks, with the backing of Backcountry Snowsports Initiative (state) and Winter Wildlands Alliance (national), are working to speed up this process and promote a winter travel management plan that serves the interests of a specific user group while ignoring the voices and rights of many others.
+However, special interest groups like Silent Tracks, with the backing of Backcountry Snowsports Initiative (state) and Winter Wildlands Alliance (national), are working to speed up this process and promote a winter travel management plan that serves the interests of a specific user group without waiting for proper Forest Service revisions to take place.

 Beginning a Conversation